R&D Project

 Milestone by year 2025

-We will develop methodology for detecting early warning signals of diseases in pre-disease states before the onsets by analyzing various data from the whole body on the basis of mathematical data analysis and mathematical model analysis.
+We will develop methodology for detecting early warning signals of diseases in pre-disease states before the onsets by analyzing various data from the whole body on the basis of mathematical data analysis and mathematical modeling analysis.

 Image